neviljk/chaincode/README.md

 # chaincode
-Tool to generate Freeman Chaincodes from input feature classes
+A tool to generate Freeman Chaincodes from input feature classes